 Signs You Have Just Caught Coronavirus, According to Doctors

-If you weren't careful this past Thanksgiving holiday, it's quite possible you caught coronavirus.
+It's hard to tell the precise moment you've caught coronavirus.
 "One of the biggest problems with COVID-19 is that by the time you know you are infected, on average, you will have already infected three other people," Dr. Deborah Lee tells Eat This, Not That!
 Health.
 "The virus is highly contagious in the early stages – before you even know anything is wrong."

 "People with COVID-19 have had a wide range of symptoms reported—ranging from mild symptoms to severe illness," says the CDC.
 "Symptoms may appear 2-14 days after exposure to the virus.
 People with these symptoms may have COVID-19"—read on to see if you have any of these symptoms, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.